sheerid/getting-started/recipes/recipe-02-verify-student-asset-upload.md

 ### Await response

 At this point, as the last example shows, the request is now pending review.
-Depending on your SLA this could take several minutes, so for the purposes of customer interaction this part of the exchange is over.
-For testing and historical purposes, there is a way to look up a request which also includes its current status.
-There will be another recipe to describe how to manage many pending requests using another method.
+Depending on your SLA this could take several minutes, so you may notify the customer that the request is processing and to check back later, and/or that you'll notify them when it's finished.
+The best way to keep track of the status of this request is to use an HTTP Notifier as described in [Recipe 4: Notifiers](recipe-04-notifiers.md).
+You may also use the [Inquire](http://developer.sheerid.com/docs/verification/inquire.html) API method to check the status of the request.

     curl -3 -H "Authorization: Bearer 36ec91954e67a9301bf7ae469d1862bc" \
         https://services.sheerid.com/rest/0.5/verification/50eccf8f84aeb02868250824`

 Example Response:

+    {
+        "affiliations":
            [
-        {}
-    ]
+            {
+                "type":"STUDENT_PART_TIME",
+                "organizationId":3425,
+                "organizationName":"TULANE UNIVERSITY",
+                "updated":1328996792391,
+                "start":null,
+                "end":null
+            }
+           ],
+        "inactiveAffiliations":[],
+        "status":"COMPLETE",
+        "result":true,
+        "requestId":"50eccf8f84aeb02868250824",
+        "errors":[],
+        "timestamp":1358113592784,
+        "request":
+            {
+                "metadata":{},
+                "organization":
+                    {
+                        "id":3425,
+                        "name":"TULANE UNIVERSITY",
+                        "type":"UNIVERSITY"
+                    },
+                "timestamp":1358113592391,
+                "userId":"50d0c25584aecfcdb6700a89",
+                "config":
+                    {
+                        "affiliationTypes":["STUDENT_PART_TIME","STUDENT_FULL_TIME"],
+                        "verificationTypes":["ASSET_REVIEW","AUTHORITATIVE"]
+                    }
+            },
+        "metadata":{}
+    }